 97, 197, 297, 397, and 497 Special Topics (0 to 4 credits).
 Special topics courses address special or unusual material not covered by the regular course offerings.
 Special topics courses may be offered no more than three times; after that, the course must be approved by the University Curriculum Committee before it can be offered again.
 Credits earned in courses numbered 197, 297, 397, or 497 count toward the total credits required for graduation.

 239, 439 Foreign Study (number of credits varies).
 Foreign study credits are granted by academic departments that participate in academic programs abroad (visit Global Learning Opportunities for more information).

 283, 479 Undergraduate Research Experience (1 to 3 credits).
 Provides insight into research or creative work through inquiry, investigation, discovery, and application.
 There is a possibility of collaborating with graduate students who are performing graduate-level research.
 All research is supervised by a faculty member.

 293, 493 Internship (number of credits varies).
 Internship credits are earned in supervised fieldwork specifically related to a student’s major.
-To enroll in courses numbered 293 or 493, a student must have attained a cumulative grade- point average of 2.00 or higher.
-No more than 12 internship credits may be used to meet degree requirements or university graduation requirements.
+To enroll in courses numbered 293 or 493, a student must have attained a cumulative grade-point average of 2.00 or higher.
+No more than 12 credits of internship and/or Work U may be applied towards graduation requirements.

 453 Professional Education (number of credits varies).
 Available at special fee rate (approximately one-third of part-time education fee).
 Student must be an Idaho public school teacher or professional employee of an Idaho school district.
 Credit awarded is for professional development only and cannot be applied toward a degree program.
 (Pass/Fail.)